Mtatsminda Park, საქართველო - Things to Do in Mtatsminda Park

 Insider Tips

-Bring a light jacket even in summer as mountain temperatures can be 5-10 degrees cooler than in the city below
+Bring a light jacket even in summer as temperatures can be 5-10 degrees cooler at the mountaintop, especially in the evening

 Explore Activities in Mtatsminda Park